rafaelsalmon/Campaign-Budget-Tracker/README.md

 - Mypy
 - types-redis

+Since the virtual environment (venv) is active only for that terminal session, if you close the terminal, you need to reinstall the dependencies before proceeding.

 These requirements need native compilation and their instalation may require you to install Microsoft C++ Build Tools beforehand.
 In this case, go to [ https://visualstudio.microsoft.com/visual-cpp-build-tools/](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and download the installer.
 In the installer, check the following:

 - “C++ build tools”